DLUT-ZhengLi/DESN-CCSN/README.md

 ## Citation
 If you find this code useful, please cite:

-` Xinchen Ye* et al., Deep Joint Depth Estimation and Color Correction from Monocular Underwater Images based on Unsupervised Adaptation Networks, Submitted to Pattern Recognition, Major revision. `
+` Xinchen Ye* et al., Deep Joint Depth Estimation and Color Correction from Monocular Underwater Images based on Unsupervised Adaptation Networks. `

 ## section  sourse code
 he source code, trained model, and some results will be available on the github if well prepared.